apache/airflow/UPDATING.md

 ## Airflow Master

+The 2.0 release of the Airflow is a significant upgrade, and includes substantial major changes, and some of them may be breaking.
+Existing code written for earlier versions of this project will may require updates to use this version.
+Sometimes necessary configuration changes are also required.
+This document describes the changes that have been made, and what you need to do to update your usage.

+If you experience issues or have questions, please file [an issue](https://github.com/apache/airflow/issues/new/choose).

 <!--

 I'm glad you want to write a new note.
 Remember that this note is intended for users.